mveele/SQL_join_comms/README.md

-A. Connect to database with host name, database name and user credentials and create a cursor
+A. Connect to the database with host name, database name and user credentials and create a cursor

 ```python
 conn = psycopg2.connect(host=host, port=port, database=database, user=user)
 cur = conn.cursor()
 ```

-B. Fetching table and storing as pandas dataframe
+B. Fetching a table and storing it as a pandas dataframe

 ```python
 df = pd.read_sql_query(query, conn, coerce_float=False)